country-regions/country-region-data/README.md

 ### Data Validation

-Before contributing a PR, please validate the JSON content (if you don't, Travis will catch it for you!).
+Before contributing a PR, please validate the JSON content.
 To do that, run the following on your command line:

 ```
 yarn install
-npx grunt validate
+yarn validate
 ```

 That'll throw an error if the JSON is invalid or if some duplicate names were accidentally introduced.
 The error messages